 Graphic templates can be a perfect way to stay inspired while saving some time.
 Canva has a great range of free templates to start with.
 These templates can be a great starting point, but be sure to change the colors and fonts to match your branding.
 As a small business, you should never use a template without adding your own branding first.

 You can also create your own templates to add a unique touch to your social media page and stand out in the feed!
-If you’re not sure where to start, you can purchase one of our template packs.
+If you’re not sure where to start, you can purchase one of our social media template packs.

 5. Repurpose your content across multiple platforms.